 There is a large range of insurers out there and it can be very easy to quickly become confused.
-Use our medical insurance checklist to ensure that you have all vital areas covered and that you find a policy that is suitable for an expat lifestyle.
+Use our medical insurance checklist to ensure that you have all vital areas covered and that you find a policy that is suitable for an expat or global nomad lifestyle.

 |Medical Insurance Checklist|

 |Any existing medical conditions that you have are covered by the insurance.
 If this is not the case then supplementary policies are available with the same provider that does cover existing medical conditions.|

 |The insurer has a good reputation and a good rating.
 The insurer does not have a history of refusing to settle claims.|

 |Hospitals included in the cover are extensive and near to any location that you anticipate living in.|

 |Maternity cover is included if you are planning to have a family within 2 years of relocating.|